Skip to main content

 Tabbouleh

-Fresh parsley salad with bulgur wheat, tomatoes, mint, onion, and lemon dressing.
-Light and refreshing.
+A parsley salad cut with bulgur wheat, tomatoes, mint, onion, and a lemon dressing that keeps it sharp.

 Allergens: